ADMINISTRATIVE SEPARATION (ADSEP) BOARD

 WHAT ARE THE TYPES OF DISCHARGES AT AN ADMINISTRATIVE SEPARATION BOARD?

-If you are separated prior to your EAOS, you will receive one of the following discharge characterizations:
+If you are processed for military separation or military discharge prior to your EAOS, you will receive one of the following discharge characterizations:

 - Honorable Discharge is the best discharge you can receive from the service.
 An honorable discharge will be given for proper military behavior and proficient performance of duty.
 If there is no derogatory information in your military record, you should receive an honorable discharge.